thompsonsed/necsim/README.md

 ## CLASS DESCRIPTIONS

+For full documentation of the **necsim** package, check out the relevant section in the [pycoalescence documentation](https://pycoalescence.readthedocs.io/en/develop/necsim/necsim_library.html#full-api).

 A brief description of the important classes is given below.
 Some classes also contain customised exceptions for better tracing of error handling.